IDENTITY at Liverpool Cathedral

 On a positive note, the exhibit does communicate the idea that all human beings have inherent value; People are valuable individually and communities are special collectives of shared values and beliefs.
 Unfortunately, what the exhibit gets right, it fails to justify or explain.

 No matter how large the installation is, it cannot make up for the smallness of its reductionistic views of humans and humanity.
-Even Walker’s strained reference to the number 7 and medieval Catholic doctrines cannot prop up any meaning for viewers since nothing in the exhibit connects to these references.
-In place of Walker’s religious references, Liverpool Cathedral turned the number 7 into a reference to Shakespeare’s “7 Ages of Man”.
+Even Walker’s strained reference to the number 7 and medieval Catholic doctrine cannot prop up meaning for viewers since nothing in the exhibit clearly connects or explains these references.

 This exhibit could have been persuasive.

 Liverpool Cathedral and Peter Walker could have acknowledged the impossibility of such complex information in our DNA (a computer program!) assembling inside our cells by accident.
 They could have used the exhibit as an apologetic for special creation and the teachings of the Bible.
 Instead, Liverpool Cathedral and Peter Walker never mention how God created us, nor do they give him thanks.
-Sadly, in this once-sacred space of Christendom, the praise due to our glorious Creator is given to the creature instead.
+Sadly, in this once-sacred space, the praise due to the Creator is given to the creature instead.

 This exhibit could have been powerful.